apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 data between the stages: (1) shuffle data is stored like in vanilla Spark in files, (2) data is stored in memory allocated and registered for RDMA transfer.
 <br/><br/>
-In constrast, the Crail approach is quite different.
-Crail was designed as a storage bus for intermediate data.
-We believe the Crail's modular architecture to leverage high-performance storage and networking devices for e.g. shuffle data has many advantages over a tightly integrated design like the one described above: no overhead of allocation and registration of data stored between stages, disaggregation support, seamless support for different storage types (e.g. RAM, NVMe, ...), tiering, Inter-Job data storage,
+In constrast, the Crail approach is different as it was designed as a storage bus for intermediate data.
+We believe the Crail's modular architecture to leverage high-performance storage and networking devices for e.g. shuffle data has many advantages over a "last-mile" design like the one described above: no overhead of allocation and registration of data stored between stages, disaggregation support, seamless support for different storage types (e.g. RAM, NVMe, ...), tiering, Inter-Job data storage,